Digital-Grinnell/dlad-blog/content/posts/140-Adding-a-Custom-404-to-Hugo/index.md

   - 404
   - Azure
   - API
+  - Hugo - Show ShortCode Markdown in Code Block
 azure:
   dir: https://sddocs.blob.core.windows.net/documentation
   subdir:
 ---

-The task _du jour_ is to being, and perhaps complete, the process of adding a custom 404 page to _Rootstalk_.
+The task _du jour_ is to begin, and perhaps complete, the process of adding a custom 404 page to _Rootstalk_.

 Thus far I've found a couple of promising resources to guide the effort: